Exercise: Linear model with single categorical explanatory variable

 ## F-statistic: 14.98 on 4 and 62 DF, p-value: 1.272e-08

-# The intercept is now FGRAZE level 3, we can now compare between levels '3 and 4', 'and 3 and 5'
+# The intercept is now FGRAZE level 3, we can now compare between levels '3 and 4', and '3 and 5'

 loyn$FGRAZE <- relevel(loyn$FGRAZE, ref = "4")